NBA Rumors: Rockets, Heat Will Be ‘Premium Consideration’ For Carmelo Anthony In Free Agency, Reports ‘ESPN’

 To save more than $100 million in salary and tax, the Oklahoma City Thunder are expected to part ways with Carmelo Anthony this summer.
-Though the Thunder haven’t officially waive Anthony, several NBA teams have already expressed interest in adding the 34-year-old small forward to their team.
+Though the Thunder haven’t officially waived Anthony, several NBA teams have already expressed interest in adding the 34-year-old small forward to their team.

 Once he becomes an unrestricted free agent, Carmelo Anthony will be joining another NBA team who could compete for the NBA championship title next season.
 According to Adrian Wojnarowski of ESPN, the Houston Rockets and the Miami Heat will be a “premium consideration” for the All-Star forward in free agency.